pscally1005/pscally1005.github.io/_posts/delete/2026-08-06-artificial-brownies.markdown

 - Transfer the pan to the fridge.
 Chill for at least 4 hours before slicing.
 - <img src='/assets/Food/Meme/Artificial/cut.jpg' alt='' class='instruction-image'>
 Notes:
+- |
-- These are the products in question, the Walden Farms <a href='https://amzn.to/4ggGWuF'>zero calorie peanut spread</a> and <a href='https://amzn.to/45Oxbha'>zero calorie chocolate syrup</a>.
-On their own, the <a href='https://amzn.to/4ggGWuF'>peanut spread</a> is quite bad, and the <a href='https://amzn.to/45Oxbha'>chocolate syrup</a> is actually decent.
-Baked together into a <a href='/brownies'>brownie</a>, as much as I hate to admit it, is actually quiet good, like a diet <a href='/brownies'>brownie</a> and <a href='/recipes/vegan-chocolate-cheesecake'>chocolate cheesecake</a> combined.
+  These are the products in question, the Walden Farms <a href='https://amzn.to/4ggGWuF'>zero calorie peanut spread</a> and <a href='https://amzn.to/45Oxbha'>zero calorie chocolate syrup</a>.
+On their own, the <a href='https://amzn.to/4ggGWuF'>peanut spread</a> is quite bad, having a weird texture and chemical taste.
+The <a href='https://amzn.to/45Oxbha'>chocolate syrup</a> is actually decent, but definitely tastes fake.
+I way prefer my own <a href='/recipes/sugar-free-chocolate-syrup'>Sugar Free Chocolate Syrup</a>.<br><br>

+  Baked together into a <a href='/brownies'>brownie</a>, the taste is actually decent.
+What is awful though is their texture.
+Picture a brownie flavored gummy candy, and you'll somewhat understand what I mean when I say that the texture of these "<a href='/brownies'>brownie</a>" were terrible.<br><br>

+  I definitely wouldn't recommend you make these.
+I only made them as a joke and to <a href='/misc/experiments'>experiment</a>, hoping it would turn out well.
+But these were quite bad.
+Into some <a href='/misc/dairy#yogurt'>Greek yogurt</a> for the next few days these go, can't be wasting the $10 I spent on this junk.
 - <img src='/assets/Food/Meme/Artificial/bottles.jpg' alt='' class='instruction-image'>
 ---